wzhou7/Fruved/docs/DSQ_Variables.md

 # DSQ Input Data Formatting

-First, each record should be assigned a unique identifier `SEQN`.
-Two demographics variables are required:
+First, two demographics variables are required:

 * `DSQ_xx1` : Age in years.
 Must be an integer and the acceptable range is 1-99.
 * `DSQ_xx2` : Are you male or female? `'A'` = Male; `'B'` = Female.
 Other values are not possible.

-The following cereal variables are collected:
+Then, the cereal variables may need special attention.
+See [codebook](https://epi.grants.cancer.gov/nhanes/dietscreen/dsq_codebook_teleform.docx)).

+* `DSQ_020` : During the past month, what kind of cereal did you usually eat?
+Choices are food codes from a cereal database.

+* `DSQ_xx3` : If there was another kind of cereal that you usually ate during the past month, what kind was it?
+Choices are the same as `DSQ_020`.

 * `DSQ_010` : During the past month, how often did you eat hot or cold cereals?
 Choices are:
   - `'A'` = Never
   - `'B'` = 1 time last month